CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Theoretical Analysis

 \begin{lem}[Variance of \triestimp \cite{stefani2017triest}] Assume that a single worker is used (i.e., $\workernum=1$) in Algorithm~\ref{alg:trifly} or Algorithm~\ref{alg:cocos}.
 At any time $t$, the variance of the estimate $\cbart$ of the global triangle count $\globalnum$ is upper bounded by $\zt$.
 That is,

 \end{lem}

-The upper bound of the variance of the estimate $\cbart$ in \trifly decreases inversely proportional to the number of workers, as formalized in Theorem~\ref{thm:trifly:var:naive}.
+The upper bound of the variance of the estimate $\cbart$ in \trifly decreases proportionally to the number of workers, as formalized in Theorem~\ref{thm:trifly:var:naive}.
 This follows from the fact that $\cbart$ in \trifly is the simple average of $\workernum$ estimates obtained by running $\triestimp$ independently in $\workernum$ workers.